-Forty-seven months after the start of the Great Recession, Massachusetts has lower levels of unemployment than most other states.
-With the Massachusetts unemployment rate at 7.0 percent, however, this still means that 244,000 workers are actively seeking work but remain without jobs, while thousands of others have given up the search entirely.
+Source: Economic Policy Institute analysis of US Census and US Bureau of Labor Statistics data Unemployment Fifty-four months after the start of the Great Recession Massachusetts has lower levels of unemployment than most other states.
+With the Massachusetts unemployment rate at 6.0 percent, however, this still means that about 208,000 workers are actively seeking work but remain without jobs, while thousands of others have given up the search entirely.
 For those Bay Staters experiencing the income loss and uncertainty that accompanies short or long-term unemployment, the impact of the current downturn is both very real and deeply problematic.
+(Note that July employment data released as this report was being finalized showed a slight uptick in the unemployment rate, to 6.1 percent.
+At the same time, however, the number of employed people also increased, and so the uptick in the rate is likely due to an increase in workers entering, or re-entering, the labor market.)